 The Food Bank welcomes food donations from individuals and companies alike.
 If you would like to make a donation of food as an individual, please see Food Drives, or consider making a cash donation.
 If you represent a company in the food industry and would like to make a corporate donation, please read on for more information.

 The Food Bank of the Hudson Valley receives several hundred thousand pounds of donated food and non-food items each week from the food industry.
 No donation is too great or too small.
-Every donation plays a part in making it possible for the Food Bank to provide nearly 8 million pounds of food and grocery products each year for hungry and disadvantaged people.
-The Food Bank has the capacity to serve as your one-stop resource for making optimal use of unmarketable product, giving you the opportunity to conveniently reach several non-profit agencies with your donations.
+Every donation plays a part in making it possible for the Food Bank to provide over 15 million pounds of food and grocery products each year for hungry and disadvantaged people.
+The Food Bank has the capacity to serve as your one-stop resource for making optimal use of unmarketable product, giving you the opportunity to conveniently reach over 300 non-profit agencies with your donations.

 Who Donates Food?